zmkfirmware/zmk/docs/docs/features/soft-off.md

 };
 ```

-Note that the only difference from the `soft_off_behavior_key` definition for GPIO keys above is the `compatible` value of `zmk,behavior-key-scanned`.
+Note that the only difference from the `soft_off_behavior_key` definition for GPIO keys above is the `compatible` value of `zmk,gpio-scanned-key-behavior-trigger`.

 #### Wakeup Sources